The 2017 Web Globalization Report Card benchmarks the world's best global websites — and how they got there.

 Some clients elect to combine the presentation with onsite training and cross-team meetings.
 Over the year, John Yunker has presented at dozens of companies across three continents.
 Please contact us for more information.

-John Yunker has helped a wide range of Fortune 500 companies improve their global websites and application.
-He has experience consulting with many of the world's largest companies and has also worked as senior program manager at Microsoft.
-He authored the first book devoted to the emerging field of web globalization Beyond Borders, as well as Think Outside the Country.
+Since 2000, John Yunker has helped hundreds of companies improve their global content, websites and software.
+He authored the first book devoted to the emerging field of web globalization Beyond Borders, as well as the newest, Think Outside the Country.
 John speaks at numerous industry events, including Localization World, Internet Retailer, and the Unicode Conference and has been quoted on global topics in publications including The Wall Street Journal and The New York Times.
 He writes the popular web globalization blog Global by Design.

 The Web Globalization Report Card is a copyright of Byte Level Research LLC.
 Trademark pending.